Why don’t Americans travel more?

 - What about using one of these tactics to travel and live abroad for practically free?

-- Or maybe you want to take a look at these other jobs you can get abroad.
+- Or maybe you want to take a look at these other EASY jobs you can get abroad.

 When I was teaching in Thailand, we took trips all the time on our long weekends.
 When school was done, I had a pocket of money to wander around with.
-AND since I lived in the country, I knew how to get around in the local language, I knew what scams to avoid, I compiled an awesome list of places to go from my new friends I met, and I had a substantial amount of time to travel as opposed to a 10-day vaca.
+AND since I lived in the country, I knew how to get around in the local language, I knew what scams to avoid, I compiled an awesome list of places to go from my new friends I met, and I had a substantial amount of time to travel as opposed to a 10-day vacay.

-ALSO, so many people express that they can’t travel because of money.
+ALSO, so many people express that they can’t travel because of money?
 Well, this kind of takes care of that problem, doesn’t it?
 Making money at your “vacation destination” certainly helps the wallet out.

 You’re also not obligated to work the entire time.
 You’re welcome to come to the country, work and save for a few months, then take off the rest of the time to travel.
 It’s all up to you.

-Lastly, when you live in a destination, let’s take Thailand for example, visiting the neighbors becomes a hell of a lot cheaper and easier.
+When you live in a destination, let’s take Thailand for example, visiting the neighbors becomes a hell of a lot cheaper and easier.
 Laos was a night bus ride away, Malaysia was a $60 plane ride away, and seeing the majestic complex of Angkor Wat in Cambodia could be done in a weekend if I wanted to.